 We all want to spend more time in nature, and residents of houses with glass-walled interior courtyards experience a bit of the great outdoors from the comfort of their homes.
 In structures with courtyards nestled between separate wings, the courtyard is often the most direct (and refreshing) route from one part of the house to another.

 Above: In a densely concentrated neighborhood of modest dwellings and businesses, this Austin house by Alterstudio Architecture is private on the outside while providing communal outdoor space via an internal courtyard.
-All of the rooms adjacent to the courtyard have natural ventilation and light.
+All rooms adjacent to the courtyard have natural ventilation and light.

 Above: Also by Alterstudio, this interesting Austin design is situated in a less interesting subdivision.
 The architects drew attention away from the surrounding neighborhood by turning the focus inward to a courtyard filled with creeping zoysia grass connected to the front of the house by a glass hallway.
 The structure's architectural focus is the centralized outdoor space and its rear view.